-Abstract-In this paper, we present a versatile hierarchical offline planning algorithm, along with and an online control pipeline for agile quadrupedal locomotion.
+Abstract-In this letter, we present a versatile hierarchical offline planning algorithm, along with an online control pipeline for agile quadrupedal locomotion.
 Our offline planner alternates between optimizing centroidal dynamics for a reduced-order model and whole-body trajectory optimization, with the aim of achieving dynamics consensus.
 Our novel momentum-inertia-aware centroidal optimization, which uses an equimomental ellipsoid parameterization, is able to generate highly acrobatic motions via "inertia shaping".
 Our whole-body optimization approach significantly improves upon the quality of standard DDP-based approaches by iteratively exploiting feedback from the centroidal level.
-For online control, we have developed a novel linearization of the full centroidal dynamics, and incorporated these into a convex model predictive control scheme.
+For online control, we have developed a novel convex model predictive control scheme through a linear transformation of the full centroidal dynamics.
 Our controller can efficiently optimize for both contact forces and joint accelerations in single optimization, enabling more straightforward tracking for momentum-rich motions compared to existing quadrupedal MPC controllers.
 We demonstrate the capability and generality of our trajectory planner on four different dynamic maneuvers.
-We then present hardware experiments on the MIT Mini Cheetah platform to demonstrate performance of the entire planning and control pipeline on a twisting jump maneuver.
+We then present one hardware experiment on the MIT Mini Cheetah platform to demonstrate the performance of the entire planning and control pipeline on a twisting jump maneuver.